LakeSereni/Arma-Crasher-KMSI-1.2/README.md

 ### Usage <h3/>
 Load PBO with whatever method you have and hide it.
 Load into a server and into a unit.
 Hit the tilda key (key above tab to the left of the number 1 key).
 Hit 'ARM', then 'FIRE'.

+### Method <h3/>
+Payload placed in unshedueled enviroment, no while loops = no timeout = no end.
+Code runs for as long as the player's client stays responding, not very long really.

  ### Delivery: <h3/>
  (NOTE) This is a POC implementation, it is probably not able to get past script restrictions or even infistar of all things.
 The crash code is found in fn_nukefire.sqf and is transmitted by fn_nukefireandforget.sqf.